wso2/docs-ei/en/micro-integrator/docs/setup/deployment/deploying_wso2_ei.md

 ### Node ID

-The node ID is a unique identifier, which is used to identify the node in the cluster.
+The node ID is a unique identifier, which is used to identify a node within the cluster.
 This is useful in situations where certain requests need to be routed to the server node based on the node ID.
-For example, scheduled tasks should only run in specific nodes.
+For example, <b>scheduled tasks</b> should only run in specific nodes.

 By default, a random UUID value will be used as the node ID.
 However, you can assign a specific node ID using the following methods: